Reports to: Associate Dean, School of Workforce Development

 Contribute to the growth and development of the Program and the College by participating in academic program review; curriculum development, evaluation and revision; committee membership; department and advisory committee meetings.

-Assist the Program Director in the preparation of reports and other required documents.
+Assist the Department Head in the preparation of reports and other required documents.

-Contribute to program accreditation processes and reports as determined by the Program Director.
+Contribute to program accreditation processes and reports as determined by the Department Head.

 Lead, advise, and support adjunct faculty to ensure consistent standards and instructional practices within each course.

-Support the College’s Strategic Plan through departmental and college action projects as appropriate.
+Support the College’s Strategic Plan through departmental and college action projects.

 Support the department and the college through other work normally expected of GRCC faculty members.